 Have you ever asked your students to find a partner?
-I have and the same problems arise year after year.
-So now I have five quick and easy ways to group my students using supplies I already have in the classroom.
+I have and the same problems happened year after year.
+There is a way to make this process easier and more manageable.
+Here are five quick and easy ways to group your students using supplies you probably have in your school or classroom.

-Popsicle sticks (aka tongue depressors) can be found in almost every classroom, which makes them a great tool for either picking partners or creating groups.
+Many classrooms already have Popsicle sticks (aka tongue depressors, craft sticks, etc.), which makes them a great tool for either picking partners or creating groups.
 This is a completely random way to partner students, so use it carefully!

-I tend to have a jar of sticks with my students names on them.
-I use them to randomly call on students during a lesson or to share.
-When I need to partner students, the jar of sticks is already close by and handy, so it’s a no-brainer for me.
+I kept a jar of sticks with my students’ names on them.
+These were used to randomly call on students during a lesson or to share.
+When I needed to partner or group students, the jar of sticks were already close by and handy, so it was a no-brainer for me.

 If you color your sticks, you have a couple of options.
 You can use sharpies, highlighters, or markers to color the sticks in groups of 4 (4 red, 4 yellow, etc.).
 You can pass out sticks or have students do a blind draw.
 Students must find a partner (or group) with a matching color.
 But, if you really want to throw your students for a loop, have them pick whatever color they want.
 You know that friends will make a plan from across the room so they end up with the same color.
 Then you throw your curve ball…tell them their group must be represented by 4 different colors.

 Clock partners (similar to Speed Dial Friends) is a management strategy that has been around for awhile and I have learned that not all teachers use clock partners in the same way.
 Here’s how I used it in my classroom as an option in which I still maintain a little control over who works with whom (and when).

 First, you’ll need a paper for each student to record their partners on.
 Here’s an example: